hapax/hapax.github.io/assets/minimal-networks.md

 and a "star-shaped" network with a new station $D$ in the middle.
 Which is shorter?

-*Hint.* No need for anything fancy: you can measure the lines on the screen with a ruler and add them up!
+*Hint.* You can measure the lines with a ruler and add up the lengths.

 ---